 With the Building Equitable Access to Mentorship (BEAM) program, the University of Wisconsin School of Medicine and Public Health (UWSMPH) in partnership with the UWSMPH Kern National Network (KNN) team initiated a new learning community offering faculty development aimed at increasing mentoring skills for our diverse faculty scholars.
 The learning communities help better equip the faculty scholars to provide mentoring experiences that assist medical students from racial/ethnic groups underrepresented (UR) in medicine in acquiring relevant social and cultural capital to maximize experiences and resources at UWSMPH to enhance their own professional development and academic success.
-The vision for BEAM was conceived between the Office of Multicultural Affairs (OMA), the Collaborative Center for Health Equity (CCHE), the Office of Faculty Affairs and Development (OFAD) and Office of Academic Affairs with Drs.
+The vision for BEAM was conceived between the Office of Multicultural Affairs (OMA), the Collaborative Center for Health Equity (CCHE), and the Office of Academic Affairs with Drs.
 Tracy Downs, Angela Byars-Winston, and Christine Sorkness, who serve as the BEAM Program Co-Leaders.

 The goals of the BEAM program are to: